awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.md

 **Tip**
 If your applications frequently open and close connections, or keep a large number of long\-lived connections open, we recommend that you use Amazon RDS Proxy\.
 RDS Proxy is a fully managed, highly available database proxy that uses connection pooling to share database connections securely and efficiently\.
 To learn more about RDS Proxy, see [Using Amazon RDS Proxy](rds-proxy.md)\.

- For details about how Aurora Serverless v2 instances handle this parameter, see [Parameters that Aurora computes based on Aurora Serverless v2 maximum capacity](aurora-serverless-v2.setting-capacity.md#aurora-serverless-v2.parameters-based-on-max-capacity)\.
+ For details about how Aurora Serverless v2 instances handle this parameter, see [Maximum connections for Aurora Serverless v2](aurora-serverless-v2.setting-capacity.md#aurora-serverless-v2.max-connections)\.

 | Instance class | Default max\_connections value |